| expand content | forums | advertise |

 3. Increase the Max Connections Per Server

-Internet Explorer 7 and below is limited to two connections per server.
-This is why you can only download a maximum of two files from one server.
-Internet Explorer 8 jacks this number up to 6.
+Internet Explorer 7 and below are limited to two connections per server.
+This is why you can only download a maximum of two files from one website.
+Internet Explorer 8 raises this limit to 6.

 Here is how to increase the number of HTTP simultaneous connections to 10.
 By having 10 connections, IE will be able to download 10 different files at one time.
 This will make web pages load faster.